bmxdemo/bmxproject/logbook/postings/20190318_ExcessNoise/index.md

  * Case 2: New integration, 2048 freq samples @ 33ms * 128 average, RFI rejection off, Neff=8192*128
  * Case 3: Old integration, 4096 freq samples @ 122ms, no average, no RFI, Neff=16384

+During these data, CH1 was terminated, CH2 was on sky

 Plot below show: